safa-abidi/safa-abidi/README.md

 My name is Safa Abidi and I'm a software engineering student at INSAT, I'm passionate about learning new technologies and making mobile apps!

-- 🌱 I’m currently learning Flutter and NestJs.
+- 🌱 I’m currently learning Angular.
-- 🔭 I’m currently working on a mobile app.
+- 🔭 I’m currently working on two school projects.
 - ⚡ I like to read, learn spanish.

 ---------------------------------------------------------------------------------------------------------------